 - If you didn't complete any part of any assignment, the things that you didn't do, or didn't get working.

 - Nicely-formatted source code listings for all source code comprising the assignment.
-Code must be displayed in a monospaced font.

 The document must be a delivered as a single PDF file.

 The document should have the following sections: